-The Group did not dispose its strategic investments for the years ended December 31, 2022 and 2021; therefore, there were no transfers of any cumulative gain or loss within equity relating to these investments.
+The Group did not dispose its strategic investments for the year ended December 31, 2022; therefore, there were no transfers of any cumulative gain or loss within equity relating to these investments.

-For market risk, please refer to note 6(22).
+For market risk, please refer to note 6(24).